Oncacontias

 Oncacontias vittatus, also known as forest shield bug, is a species of shield bug only found in New Zealand.
-As adults, they have rather distinctive and conspicuous colouration and are commonly encountered.
-They are herbivores, with the adults being recorded feeding on Coriaria arborea and likely other plant species.
+The adult is rather distinctive and conspicuous in colouration and is commonly encountered.
+It is herbivorous, with the adults being recorded feeding on Coriaria arborea and likely other plant species.
 However, the juveniles appear to have a more restricted diet, preferring to feed on grasses.
-O. vittatus were first described in taxonomic literature in 1781 by Danish zoologist Johan Christian Fabricius.
-They are widespread throughout New Zealand and are found in a wide range of habitats, but are commonly associated with forest.
-The adults are most common during spring months, but occur year-round.
+O. vittatus was first described in taxonomic literature in 1781 by Danish zoologist Johan Christian Fabricius.
+It is widespread throughout New Zealand and is found in a wide range of habitats, but is commonly associated with forest.
+The adult is most common during spring months, but occurs year-round.
 Mating occurs in October and November, with the species apparently only producing one brood per year.
 The eggs of O. vittatus are known to be parasitised by Trissolcus maori, a species of parasitic wasp.

 Taxonomy

 Oncacontias vittatus was first described in taxonomic literature in 1781 by Danish zoologist Johan Christian Fabricius as Cimex vittatus.
 In 1851, C. vittatus was moved to the Acanthosoma genus and was renamed as Acanthosoma vittatum.
 Later in 1878, A. vittatum was moved to the Anubis genus and was renamed as Anubis vittatus.
-In 1903, the genus Oncacontias was described for the first time by German entomologist Gustav Breddin and the species was described as Oncacontias brunneipennis, independent of previous descriptions.
-Finally in 1906, Anubis vittatus was moved into the Oncacontias genus and O. brunneipennis was recognized as a synonym of O. vittatus.
-The species has most recently been revised in 1995, in which the species was given updated descriptions.
-O. vittatus is still the only species in the genus, making it a monotypic genus.
-The lectotype, a specimen chosen to serve as the type specimen when the original describer didn’t give one, is stored in the Natural History Museum of London.
-They are sometimes commonly referred to as forest shield bugs.
+In 1903, the genus Oncacontias was erected by German entomologist Gustav Breddin, who described the species as Oncacontias brunneipennis, and considered it to be closely related to, or a variety of, O. vittatus.
+Finally, in 1906, Anubis vittatus was moved into the Oncacontias genus and O. brunneipennis was recognized as a synonym of O. vittatus.
+The species was most recently revised in a 1995 study, which also provided an updated description for the species.
+O. vittatus is still the only species in the genus, making Oncacontias a monotypic genus.
+The lectotype, a specimen chosen to serve as the type specimen when the original describer did not provide one, is stored in the Natural History Museum of London.
+It is sometimes commonly referred to as the forest shield bug.

 Description

-As adults the males are 8.70-10.44 mm in length whereas females are 10.33-11.74 mm.
+As adults, the male is 8.70–10.44 mm in length, whereas the female measures 10.33–11.74 mm.
 Their bodies base colour is yellowish to greenish.
 Throughout their length, the antennae are uniformly brown.
 The first section of the thorax, termed the pronotum, is creamy to yellowish along its margins.
 After this segment is the scutellum, a large triangular plate, which is brownish and transitions to creamy towards its rear.
 The legs are smooth and greenish.
 Covering the abdomen is the elytra, which is a hardened forewing.
 This is brownish with creamy markings on the margins and has a translucent membrane at its tip.
 The adults are fully winged and are able to fly when needed.